 7. Take Advantage of Soccer Practice for a Fun Fall Activity

 If you find yourself sitting in the car, scrolling through Facebook while your child is at sports practice twice a week, resolve to use your time better.
-Most parks where practices are held have a walking path or a track nearby.
-If not, just circle the field a few times.
-During a 45-minute practice, you can log 2 miles of brisk walking easily.
+Most parks where trials are held have a walking path or a track nearby.
+If not, circle the field a few times.
+During a 45-minute course, you can easily log 2 miles of brisk walking.

 8. Go, Apple Picking

 Orchards are brimming with beautifully ripe apples this time of year.
-Find a u-pick stand in your area and pick a peck of Galas, Fujis or Granny Smiths.
-You might be surprised at how much tastier apples are the very day you pluck them from the tree.
-One peck of apples weighs between 10 and 12 pounds.
+Find a u-pick stand in your area and pick a peck of Galas, Fujis, or Granny Smiths.
+You might be surprised at how much tastier apples are the day you pluck them from the tree.
+One peck of apple weighs between 10 and 12 pounds.
 Tote your harvest around the orchard and enjoy the workout.
 Don’t worry about picking too much.
 They’ll stay firm, under refrigeration, for a couple of months.

 9. Pokémon Go!

 Yeah, we went there.
+If you’ve got a smartphone, consider downloading the location-based app.
 It’s a free application.
-You can play it without being one of those dimwits that chases Pokémon into oncoming traffic.
-If you’ve got a smartphone, consider downloading the location-based app.
+You can play it without being one dimwit that chases Pokémon into oncoming traffic.
 Go around town on foot and see if you get a kick out of capturing and training little Pokémon.
-Bonus: Every 9-year-old in town will think you’re the coolest grownup of all time.
+Bonus: Every 9-year-old in the city will think you’re the most terrific grown-up.

 10. For a Fun Fall Activity, Try Geocaching

-It may not be as cool as the Pokémon phenomenon, but it’s been around for a while, and it’s a bit more grownup.
+It may not be as cool as the Pokémon phenomenon, but it’s been around for a while and is a bit more grown-up.
 It’s a similar concept.
-But in geocaching, you use a GPS receiver – a smartphone will work – to hide and seek treasures, called geocaches, in your area.
+But in Geocaching, you use a GPS receiver – a smartphone will work – to hide and seek treasures, called geocaches, in your area.
 Type “geocaching” and the name of your town in a search engine to uncover GPS coordinates for geocaches nearby.
 You can also download the geocaching app.
 You may discover things in your local park that you never knew about – and walk farther than you intended.
-It’s a win-win situation.
+This fun fall activity, it’s a win-win situation.